Hu Xiansu: Career

 In 1933, Hu played a leading role in the founding of the Botanical Society of China, serving as its second president.

 In 1934, Hu founded the Lushan Forest Botanical Garden in Jiujiang, Jiangxi.
-In the same year he named the new plant family Torricelliaceae, becoming the first Chinese botanist to describe a new family.
-Over his career, Hu named and described several hundred new species of plants.

 Through Hu's influence, the Lushan Forest Botanical Garden established wide exchange networks with botanical gardens and research institutes around the world.
-In 1936, fearing for the likelihood of a potential outbreak of war in northern China, Hu established the Yunnan Institute of Agriculture and Forest (later renamed Kunming Institute of Botany, Chinese Academy of Sciences) in southwestern China.
+In 1936, fearing for the likelihood of a potential outbreak of war in northern China, Hu established the Yunnan Institute of Agriculture and Forest (Note: Later renamed Kunming Institute of Botany, Chinese Academy of Sciences) in southwestern China.

 Between 1938 and 1940, Hu co-authored The Miocene Flora of Shandong Province, China with Ralph W. Chaney; it was the first work investigating China's Cenozoic fossil plants, and is considered the cornerstone of current knowledge of Asian Cenozoic plants.

+Between 1940 and 1944, he served as the inaugural president (chancellor) of the National Chung Cheng University, now primarily Jiangxi Normal University, with both Nanchang University and Jiangxi Agricultural University claiming partial heritage.

+Taxonomic naming

+Over his career, Hu published 2 new families, 17 new genus, and 408 new species of modern plants, and 87 new species of fossil plants.
+Notably, the genus Sinojackia published in 1928, which was named after Hu's Harvard advisor John George Jack, was the first genus ever described by a Chinese botanist.
+Similarly, the new family Torricelliaceae, published in 1934, was the first new plant family described by a Chinese botanist.

+Identification of dawn redwood

-In the 1940s, Hu and Wan-Chun Cheng identified the modern existence of the genus Metasequoia in Sichuan, naming the newly discovered species of Metasequoia the glyptostroboides, which was previously known only from fossils.
+In the 1940s, Hu and Wan-Chun Cheng identified the modern existence of the genus Metasequoia in Sichuan, which was previously thought to have been extinct for over 150 million years.
+Hu initially coined the new species Metasequoia viva, before ultimately naming the newly discovered species the glyptostroboides, the dawn redwood.
 The name of this species was derived from its resemblance to Glyptostrobus, the Chinese swamp cypress.

-Between 1940 and 1944, he served as the inaugural president (principal) of the National Chung Cheng University, now primarily Jiangxi Normal University, with both Nanchang University and Jiangxi Agricultural University claiming partial heritage.

 Later career

+As the eve of communist victory over mainland China, Hu declined the opportunity to move to Taiwan with the Nationalist government, and instead stayed in Beijing.
+In 1949, the Fan Memorial Institute of Biology became the Institute of Plant Taxonomy (later the Institute of Botany), Chinese Academy of Sciences.
+Hu, no longer serving any leadership roles, served as a researcher at the institute for the rest of his life.
+In later stage of his career, Hu published two textbooks of plant taxonomy, three plant manuals, and dozens of research papers.
+Hu also resumed composing Ci poetry and complied a selection of his traditional style poems of his life.